HSC CLI Module

 --junitResultsDir <…> (optional)

 Directory where HSC writes the results in JUnit XML format.
-JUnit XML can be read by many tools, including CI environments.
+Many tools can read JUnit XML, including CI environments.

 Type: Directory